New York's Bravest strike a pose for a good cause

-NEW YORK (WABC) --They're known as New York's Bravest -- but some of New York's Hottest make an appearance in the FDNY 2018 Calendar of Heroes.
+NEW YORK (WABC) --They're known as New York's Bravest -- but some of New York's Hottest are making an appearance in the FDNY 2018 Calendar of Heroes.

 The calendar is hot off the presses and all proceeds will benefit the FDNY Foundation, a fire safety program that helps all New Yorkers.